fermyon/bartholomew/content/docs/handlebars.md

     {{/each}}
 </ul>
 ```

-Or you can access an individual variable by name: `env.PATH_INFO`.

 Note that very little data validation is done on incoming environment variables, so you should validate or scrub any values before showing them to the user.